The Qualifications You Need to Train To Teach are:

 We now accept applications from those studying for their GCSE qualifications however you must provide evidence at interview that you are currently enrolled on a GCSE course and will receive your result by August 2022.

 An Honours Degree (360 credits) at 2:2 or above**.
-If you wish to train as a Secondary teacher your degree must closely relate to the curriculum area chosen.
 For those with a Foundation degree this must be supplemented by at least 120 credits at HE level.

 **Applications with a 3rd Class degrees may be accepted and will be considered on a case-by-case basis